Lesbian erasure: In relation to transgender men

-In relation to Transgender Women
+In relation to transgender women

 There is discord between those who do and do not believe that trans women can be lesbians without erasing what it means to be a lesbian.
 Gina Davidson of The Scotsman summed up the conflict by asking if lesbianism is attraction to "female bodies" or to "feminine identity".
-In an article for Overland, Melbourne historian Liz Crash said trans-exclusionary lesbian advocacy groups use claims of erasure as a "pseudo-progressive cover to anti-trans hate."
+In an article for Overland, Melbourne historian Liz Crash said trans-exclusionary lesbian advocacy groups use claims of erasure as a "pseudo-progressive cover to anti-trans hate".

 Disputes around the inclusion of lesbian-only groups in LGBT events have occurred in various countries.
 In 2019, UK anti-trans group Get the L Out clashed with several pride festivals, including Pride in London where they forced their way to the front of the parade with signs claiming "transactivism erases lesbians".
 Organizers apologized for the incident and condemned the group.
 Also in 2019 New Zealand group "Lesbian Rights Alliance Aotearoa" reported being banned from the Wellington Pride Festival for its views on transgender people.
 Canadian group "The Lesbians Collective" was asked not to march in the Vancouver Dyke March with signs honoring "lesbian heroes" known for their gender-critical views.

-In 2021, the BBC drew criticism from many members of the LGBT community after publishing an article entitled "We're being pressured into sex by some trans women", based on a poll conducted by the group Get the L Out.
-Criticism included that the study had a small sample size of eighty women.
-Carrie Lyell, editor of DIVA referred to claims that trans women are pressuring lesbians to "accept them as sexual partners" as "scaremongering".
-Others have argued that lesbians excluding trans women from their dating pool is indeed transphobic.
-Abigail Curlew, writing for Vice, criticized YouTube personalities for misrepresenting the issue for views and ad revenue and consequently increasing harassment of transgender people.